 What Could Homer (Or You) Do?

 1. Get 2 meals out of it.
-Ask for a to go bag right away - when the food is ordered.
+Ask for a to go bag when you order your food.
 Portions are almost always larger than your actual needs.

-3. Vary the food groups.
-Order a side of spinach to balance out the steak.
+3. Vary your food groups.
+Order a side of spinach in addition to the steak.

 4. Invite Bart or Marge to join.
 Conversation will slow you down, allowing your body the 30 minutes it takes to signal to you that you're full.
 Listen to what your body is telling you.